Vietnam.vn - Nền tảng quảng bá Việt Nam

 "These are allegations that should not be made lightly… we do not currently see any conduct that would constitute genocide," spokesman Matthew Miller said at a regular press briefing.
 "That is the assessment of the US State Department."

-Mr. Miller responded as above when asked about South Africa's request for the International Court of Justice (ICJ) to issue an emergency ruling declaring that Israel had violated its obligations under the 1948 Genocide Convention because of the Gaza war.
+Mr. Miller gave the above answer when asked about South Africa's request for the International Court of Justice (ICJ) to issue an emergency ruling declaring that Israel had violated its obligations under the 1948 Genocide Convention because of the Gaza war.

-To date, Israel's ground offensive and bombing campaign has killed more than 22,000 Palestinians in the Gaza Strip, devastated much of the enclave and left its 2.3 million residents facing a humanitarian crisis.
+To date, Israel's ground offensive and bombing campaign has killed more than 22,000 Palestinians in the Gaza Strip, devastated much of the enclave and left its 2.3 million residents suffering a humanitarian crisis.

 The ICJ has scheduled hearings for January 11 and 12 at South Africa's request.